ddragosd/tsung-docker/README.md

    -f /usr/local/tsung/mytest.xml start
 ```

-where `/local/tests` is a folder containing an XML file `mytest.xml`.
+where `/local/tests` is a folder containing the test file `mytest.xml`.

 * Note: Master Node has to be accessible from all the Slave nodes.
 Be aware of this when running behind a firewall.

 #### Slave Mode
 Use this mode in the distributed mode.
 All the agents that the `MASTER` Tsung needs to connect to must be started in this mode.
-By convention, the Agents run SSHD on port `21` b/c port `22` might be taken by the hosts running the docker service.
+By convention, the Agents run SSHD by default on port `21` b/c port `22` might be taken by the hosts running the docker service.
 For this reason, in order to avoid conflicts, the agents expose ssh on port `21`.
+This port number can be configured through the environment variable `ERL_SSH_PORT`.
 Erlang needs port `4369` open as its [EPMD](http://www.erlang.org/doc/man/epmd.html) Port and all Slaves and Master nodes need to be able to use this port.
 Erlang also uses other ports for communication and this container exposes ports in the range `9001-9050`.